cosmo-sims/.github/profile/README.md

 ## Welcome to COSMO-SIMS, home of MUSIC 👋

-🙋‍♀️ You can find a lot of numerical cosmology related software here, such as the MUSIC and monofonIC initial conditions, the tools to interface with the cosmICweb database, as well as (soon) the DISCO-DJ differentiable simulation ecosystem.
+🙋‍♀️ You can find a lot of numerical cosmology related software here, such as the MUSIC and monofonIC initial condition generators, the tools to interface with the cosmICweb database, as well as (soon) the DISCO-DJ differentiable simulation ecosystem.

 <!--